frebliklo/wedding/README.md

 ## Technologies

 The site is built with Gatsby to make it easy to build a static site written in React.
-The plugin system also makes it possible to easily integrate stuff, that would otherwise require a little more setup.

-Styling is done with Emotion because I wanted to experiment with writing object styles as well as having the possibility to write some good old CSS.
+Styling is done with Emotion because I wanted to experiment with writing object styles as well as having the possibility to write standard CSS and mix the two.

-Animations are done with Pose which is insanely awesome - if you work with React you need to check it out.
+Animations are done with Pose.

 ### Local messing around